A letter of recommendation is a formal letter that vouches for an applicant’s work, skills, character traits, potential, and academic performance.

 Use 2-3 specific examples

-A writer must ensure that they provide 2-3 specific examples to support the qualities and qualifications mentioned in the letter of recommendation.
+A writer must ensure that they provide 2-3 specific examples to support the qualities and qualifications mentioned.
 This strengthens the message of the letter and helps prove that the writer and applicant are well acquainted.

 Speak to the candidate